 "Having multiple notes systems means their needs aren't always shared."
-District or practice nurse

 "If the system is running very slow or if nobody replies to my emails from the referring member of staff, this can cause immense delays and stress."

 GP administrator/receptionist